Fight Gear Guide

 Underrotating Your Arm

 This mistake happens when you do not twist your arm inwards enough.
-The under-rotation while jabbing not only reduces the punching power but also causes hyperextension to injure your elbow.
+The under-rotation while jabbing not only reduces the punching power but also causes hyperextension to injure your elbow

 Conclusion